Financial-Times/dotcom-reliability-kit/packages/logger/docs/migration.md

 Emoji           | Label             | Meaning
 ----------------|:------------------|:-------
-:red_circle:    | Breaking          | A breaking change which will definitely require code changes to resolve
+:red_circle:    | Breaking          | A breaking change which will likely require code or config changes to resolve
-:orange_circle: | Possibly Breaking | A breaking change to the output of the library which may require extra steps
+:orange_circle: | Possibly Breaking | A breaking change that is unlikely to require code changes but things outside of the code (e.g. logs) may have changed
 :yellow_circle: | Deprecation       | A deprecated feature which will require code changes in the future

-## Table of contents

   * [Migrating from n-logger](#migrating-from-n-logger)
     * [Where logs get sent](#n-logger-where-logs-get-sent)